horselock/claude-code-proxy/README.md

 ## Beginner/Thorough Guide
 As you can see by the Quick Start, like 95% of the setup is making sure you have Claude Code and your local front end are set up right.
 This utility's setup by itself is pretty much "run the server and point your front end at it."

-This guide assumes windows (untested on Linux/Mac but should work fine, and if you're on Linux you probably don't need my help), and no wsl/nvm/node already installed.
+This guide assumes windows (untested on Linux but should work fine, there's a section regarding mac at bottom), and no wsl/nvm/node already installed.
 Just skip any sections you already have done.

 ### Install Claude Code